Bulbonaricus brauni

 Bulbonaricus brauni (Braun's pughead pipefish) is a species of marine fish of the family Syngnathidae.
 It is found in the Eastern Indian Ocean, from Indonesia to Western Australia, and off the Ryukyu Islands of Japan.
-It lives among coral reefs at depths of 1-10m, and can grow to lengths of 5.5 cm.
+It lives among coral reefs at depths of 1-10m, where it commensul on Galaxea coral.
+It can grow to lengths of 5.5 cm.
 This species is ovoviviparous, with the males carrying eggs in a brood pouch until they hatch.
-The specific name honours "the collector" Mr J. Braun who brought the living holotype to the Western Australia Museum.
+The specific name honours "the collector" Mr. J. Braun who brought the living holotype to the Western Australia Museum.